Coping with mistakes

-This is true of any profession, but in a social work setting it’s even more important because mistakes can lead to the involvement of the HCPC.
+This is true of any profession, but in a social work setting it’s even more important because mistakes can lead to the involvement of Social Work England.
 If they are aware of a mistake, they could investigate you and decide that you are unfit to practice.
 Taking steps to admit your error and asking for help to remedy the situation will always stand you in good stead.

 Apologise in person

 Depending on the mistake, you may find yourself required to make an apology.

 If you’ve made a workplace-based mistake such as accidentally forwarding an email to the wrong person or being overheard talking about someone you work with, then make sure that you apologise.
 Try not to hide behind emails – sometimes apologies must be done face-to-face so that the offended party will know your sincerity.